Ways to apply

-For leasehold properties, we will only lend where there is at least 25 years left on the lease at the end of the proposed mortgage term.
+For leasehold properties, we’ll only lend if there is at least 30 years left on the lease at the end of the proposed mortgage term.

-We count a property as being new build if it is less than two years old or has never been occupied in its current format.
+We count a property as being new build if it's less than two years old or has never been occupied in its current format.
 If you're borrowing against a new build property:

 - we may lend up to a maximum of 85% Loan to Value (LTV)